Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QMenuBar-c.rst

 On macOS and on certain Linux desktop environments such as Ubuntu Unity, :sip:ref:`~PyQt6.QtWidgets.QMenuBar` is a wrapper for using the system-wide menu bar.
 If you have multiple menu bars in one dialog the outermost menu bar (normally inside a widget with widget flag :sip:ref:`~PyQt6.QtCore.Qt.WindowFlags.Window`) will be used for the system-wide menu bar.

 Qt for macOS also provides a menu bar merging feature to make :sip:ref:`~PyQt6.QtWidgets.QMenuBar` conform more closely to accepted macOS menu bar layout.
-The merging functionality is based on string matching the title of a :sip:ref:`~PyQt6.QtWidgets.QMenu` entry.
-These strings are translated (using :sip:ref:`~PyQt6.QtCore.QObject.tr`) in the "\ :sip:ref:`~PyQt6.QtWidgets.QMenuBar`" context.
 If an entry is moved its slots will still fire as if it was in the original place.

-The table below outlines the strings looked for and where the entry is placed if matched:
+The merging functionality is based on the :sip:ref:`~PyQt6.QtGui.QAction.menuRole` of the menu entries.
+If an item has :sip:ref:`~PyQt6.QtGui.QAction.MenuRole.TextHeuristicRole`, the role is determined by string matching the title using the following heuristics:

 +-------------------------------------------------+---------------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | String matches                                  | Placement                                   | Notes                                                                                                                                                        |